Mubi North

 Mubi North is a Local Government Area of Adamawa State, Nigeria.
 The town is the location of the Adamawa State University and the Federal Polytechnic, Mubi.

+Demography

+In a 2023 demographic survey of Internally displaced persons (IDPs), the local government was found to be predominantly Fulfulde and Hausa speaking.
+The most commonly reported languages (spoken at homes and places of primary residence) present in the local government area were; Fulfulde, specifically Eastern or Adamawa Fulfulde – 33.7%, Hausa – 32.7%, Marghi – 6.2%, Kanuri – 5.7%, Kilba/South Marghi – 5.3%, Kamwe – 4.5%, Bachama/Bwatiye – 3.2%, Bura – 1.5%, Wandala (Mandara) – 1.5%, Lamang – 1.4%, and five other languages spoken by populations under 0.5% each.

+This data was not obtained from a nationally co-ordinated population headcount.
+The last time Nigeria included ethnic and linguistic data in its enumeration parameters was in the national census of 1963.

 Climate

 The rainy season in Mubi is oppressive and overcast, the dry season is partly cloudy, and it is hot all year.
 Throughout the year, the temperature normally ranges from 60 °F to 101 °F, with temperatures rarely falling below 55 °F or rising over 107 °F.

 Temperature

 From March 4 to May 7, the hot season, with an average daily high temperature above 98 °F, lasts for 2.1 months.
 In Mubi, April is the hottest month of the year, with an average high of 100 °F and low of 78 °F.

-Cool temperature

 From June 29 to September 30 there is a 3.0 month cool season with an average daily high temperature of less than 87 °F. With an average low of 61 °F and high of 88 °F, January is the coldest month of the year in Mubi.